melysan/wishimpact/README.md

 ## What is Wish Impact?
-- Wish Impact is a simple two-page web app that lets you make a wish to see which Genshin Impact character you'll get.
-You can also view all the characters ordered by element.
+- Wish Impact is a simple web app is based on the game, "Genshin Impact", and lets you interact by making a wish to see which random Genshin Impact character you'll roll for!
+You can access the characters page to view each character categorized by their elements (Pyro, Hydro, Anemo, Electro, Cryo, Geo, or Dendro) and see their splash art, name, and rarity.

 ## Data Used
 - [Genshin Impact Kaggle for Dataset](https://www.kaggle.com/datasets/sophiahealy/genshin-impact-character-data)